coreinfrastructure/best-practices-badge/doc/criteria.md

   SHOULD criteria must be met OR the rationale for not implementing the criterion must be documented, and all SUGGESTED criteria have to be considered (rated as met or unmet).
+- The text "(Future criterion)" marks criteria that are not currently required, but may be required in the future.

 We assume that you are already familiar with software development and running a FLOSS project;